"Memories Of Our Sweet, Wonderful Children"

 Niki age 22 taken from us 22 December 1999,

-and her darling daughter Olivia jayne,
+and her darling daughter Olivia

 who both fell asleep.